digitaltom/mapforge/README.md

 ## Development Setup

-Install dependencies:
+Dependencies:

 ```
-zypper in proj-devel # for rgeo-proj4
+zypper in proj-devel # (libproj-dev) for building rgeo-proj4
+zypper in proj # (proj-bin) for running rgeo-proj4
 bundle
 ```